ActianCorp/zeenea-platform-docs/docs/zeenea-filters.md

 ### and, &&

-The "and" operator allows you to combine two expressions into an expression that is true when both operands are true.
+The `and` operator allows you to combine two expressions into an expression that is true when both operands are true.

 #### Example